Skyroot Aerospace: Launch vehicles

+On 18 November 2022, Skyroot Aerospace successfully completed the first launch of a privately developed rocket from Indian soil.

+Rocket engines

+Skyroot Aerospace has produced several different classes of rocket engines for each of their rockets.

+Earth-storable rocket engine

 Raman-1

 In August 2020, Skyroot first came into the limelight when it test-fired the Raman-I (named after C. V. Raman) hypergolic-fuel upper stage engine.
 This liquid-fuel upper stage is a component of Vikram-I and Skyroot was the first Indian private entity to test such an engine.

-Solid Rocket Motor
+Solid rocket motor

 Kalam-5

 On 22 December 2020, Skyroot tested the solid-fuel rocket engine Kalam-5 (named after A. P. J. Abdul Kalam), the first of five planned carbon-composite Kalam rocket motors which are expected to power its launch vehicles.
 The test happened in Nagpur at a private test facility owned by Solar Industries, which is also an investor in Skyroot.
 In the name "Kalam-5", the 5 refers to the peak sea level thrust of 5.3 kN.
 The final engine in the series will be four times the size of Kalam-5.